Cibinqo 50 mg film-coated tablets

 In vitro, abrocitinib is an inhibitor of P glycoprotein (P-gp).
 Co-administration of dabigatran etexilate (a P-gp substrate), with a single dose of Cibinqo 200 mg increased dabigatran AUCinf and Cmax by approximately 53% and 40%, respectively, compared with administration alone.
 Caution should be exercised for concomitant use of abrocitinib with dabigatran.
 The effect of abrocitinib on pharmacokinetics of other P-gp substrates has not been evaluated.
 Caution should be exercised as the levels of P-gp substrates with a narrow therapeutic index, such as digoxin and ciclosporin, may increase.

 In vitro, abrocitinib is an inhibitor of CYP2C19 enzyme.
 Co-administration of abrocitinib 200 mg once daily with omeprazole 10 mg single dose increased the AUCinf and Cmax of omeprazole by approximately 189 % and 134 %, respectively, indicating that abrocitinib is a moderate inhibitor of CYP2C19 enzyme.
-Caution should be exercised when using abrocitinib concomitantly with narrow therapeutic index medicines that are primarily metabolized by CYP2C19 enzyme (e.g. S-mephenytoin, clopidogrel).
+Caution should be exercised when using abrocitinib concomitantly with narrow therapeutic index medicines that are primarily metabolised by CYP2C19 enzyme (e.g. S-mephenytoin, clopidogrel).

 4.6 Fertility, pregnancy and lactation